 Lessons that meet the quality requirements and the 1990 Institute’s publishing policy will be published on our website and could receive an award anywhere from $250 to $1000.
 The exact amount of the award will be based on factors such as content and organization of the lesson, number of classroom periods covered, use of materials presented at our Workshops, innovation, creativeness, etc. There is no limit on how many awards, and at what amounts, will be given out.
 The 1990 Institute reserves the right to give any number of awards, including none.

 When to Submit

 You can submit a lesson any time during the year, probably best when you have just taught the lesson.
-Awards will be announced and given out quarterly ending on September and December 2017, and March and June 2018.
+We will make the determination on whether you would receive an award within one month of submission.

 Note that you may be asked to make some edits for awarded submissions that are to be published on our website.